jarieramaa/3D_House/README.md

 Start program by command 'python main.py'.

 A graphical user interface will open.
-Enter any address in Flanders and press 'Ok'- button.
+Enter any address in Flanders and press 'Ok'-button.
+There is a check box 'Floor plan'.
+If selected the house floor plan will be presented.
+After closing floor plan, the 3D model will be presented.

+There is a 'Rotate' button in the 3D model.
+By pressing this button the 3D model will rotate 360 degrees.

 # Visuals